alangudi417/industrial-gold-recovery-prediction/README.md

     - Linear Regression	12.76%
     - Random Forest Regressor	10.58%

-- Final Model Selection
+- Final Model Selection: <br>
-The Random Forest Regressor achieved the lowest prediction error with a final sMAPE of 10.58%, outperforming Linear Regression.
+  - The Random Forest Regressor achieved the lowest prediction error with a final sMAPE of 10.58%, outperforming Linear Regression.
-This suggests that the relationship between process variables and gold recovery is non-linear and complex, which is better captured by ensemble tree-based methods.
+  - This suggests that the relationship between process variables and gold recovery is non-linear and complex, which is better captured by ensemble tree-based methods.

 ## 💼 Business Impact
 The model enables Zyfra to: